 In addition to the above self-quarantine guidelines, please be sure to email email@example.com if any of the below applies to you or your household family members.
 Please notify us immediately if any of the below applies to you and/or your family, if you have not already done so:

 • If you plan on traveling out of state or have traveled out of the state.
 Please include travel dates and city/state(s) of travel

 • If you or a family member is under self-quarantine by the Hawaii DOH and/or U.S. CDC.
-Please include date of self-quarantine and observation requirements
+Please include the date of self-quarantine and observation requirements

 • If you or a family member has been diagnosed with COVID-19.
-Please include diagnosed date and contact with any Maryknoll School individuals
+Please include the diagnosed date and contact with any Maryknoll School individuals

 Regardless of travel, please keep your child at home if they are not feeling well.
 If your child is kept home, due to our quarantine guidelines or illness, our faculty and staff will work with each family on an individual basis to ensure coursework and learning continues while they are away from school.
 Students and employees returning to school after a 14-day self-quarantine or illness will need to see the School Nurse or Health Aide for a temperature check before reporting to their classes.